rmazzine/Twitter_Sentiment_Analysis_Rotten_Apple/README.md

 ## Accuracy report
 -   What metric are you using?
 Why ?
 		- To check the algorithm performance, 102 random tweets were manually classified as more positive (53) or more negative [49].
-The metric used (as we have a very similar quantity of negative and positive tweets) was the accuracy: (correct_classifications)/(total_tweets).
+The metric used (as we have a very similar quantity of negative and positive tweets) was the accuracy: (correct_classifications)/(total_tweets). **The system achieved an accuracy score of 78%**.
 -   Which type of test did you choose ?
 	- I did a "benchmark" test, where I ran my algorithm to classify the testing data.
 I used the scikit-learn function accuracy_score to get the accuracy.
 -   Include the test dataset.
 	- It is on the main folder (test_set_twitter_sentiment.xlsx).

+## Generating the classification score

+To classify a tweet, each tweet word/emoji/expression separated by a space is analysed and assigned a score.
+The tweet score is the sum of all characters positive scores minus the negative score of all them.
+To classify a tweet as positive, I defined a threshold of tweet_total_score>=0.1, a negative tweet has the threshold of <=-0.2.

+## Neutral and Mixed classifications

+Tweets that have a score higher than -0.2 and lower than 0.1 can be of two types.
+If all words used in the phrase are not highly polar (so, they are commonly used in positive or negative phrases) the tweet will have a low word variance, so I suppose these tweets could be classified as neutral, therefore we defined a threshold of variance<0.25.
+If the tweet use both polar negative and negative words, this can lead a low tweet polarity score but a high variance, for those tweets, with a variance threshold >= 0.25 we defined as mixed.